-Materials that are compostable on campus include:
+Materials that are acceptable in campus Compost collection stations:

 - Food waste of any kind!